nya3jp/tast/docs/writing_tests.md

 Support packages should not record test failures directly.
 Instead, return `error` values and allow tests to decide how to handle them.
-Support package's exported functions should typically take [context.Context] arguments and use them to return early when the test's deadline is reached and to log informative messages using `testing.ContextLog` and `testing.ContextLogf`.
+Support package's exported functions should typically take [context.Context] arguments and use them to return an error early when the test's deadline is reached and to log informative messages using `testing.ContextLog` and `testing.ContextLogf`.

+When you're about to do something that could take a while or even hang, log a message using `Log` or `Logf` first.
+This both lets developers know what's happening when they run your test interactively and helps when looking at logs to investigate timeout failures.

+On the other hand, avoid logging unnecessary information that would clutter the logs.
+If you want to log a verbose piece of information to help determine the cause of an error, only do it after the error has occurred.

+### Formatting

 Please follow [Go's error string conventions] when producing `error` values (i.e. with `error.New` or `fmt.Errorf`):